-- Direct evidence of working or processing of materials carried out by the exporter or producer to obtain the goods concerned; - (b) documents proving the identity of materials used in the production and containing sufficient particulars to determine the tariff heading and subheading thereof; - (c) documents proving the value of materials used as well as added value; - (d) costing records showing the calculation of the ex-works cost determined in terms of the ITA; - (e) serially numbered invoices of goods sold for export; - (f) copies of any documentary evidence of origin in relation to the goods; and - (g) copies of all export documents in relation to the goods, including transport documents. - (3) Any books, accounts and other records referred to in subrule (1) must be - - (a) consistent with generally accepted accounting principles appropriate for providing evidence of the originating status of the goods and for fulfilling the other requirements of the ITA; and - (b) prepared and kept subject to and in accordance with Part 7 of Chapter 41 of the Customs Control Rules as applied by rule 13.8 of these Rules.
+- (a) Direct evidence of working or processing of materials carried out by the exporter or producer to obtain the goods concerned; - (b) documents proving the identity of materials used in the production and containing sufficient particulars to determine the tariff heading and subheading thereof; - (c) documents proving the value of materials used as well as added value; - (d) costing records showing the calculation of the ex-works price cost determined in terms of the ITA; - (e) serially numbered invoices of goods sold for export; - (f) copies of any documentary evidence of origin in relation to the goods; and - (g) copies of all export documents in relation to the goods, including transport documents.

+(3) Any books, accounts and other records referred to in subrule (1) prepared or kept in terms of this rule must be-

+- (a) consistent with generally accepted accounting principles appropriate for providing evidence of the originating status of the goods and for fulfilling the other requirements of the ITA; and - (b) prepared and kept subject to and in accordance with Part 7 of Chapter 41 of the Customs Control Rules, as applied by rule 13.4 of these Rules.